williamtroup/Heat.js/RECENT_CHANGES.md

 - Added dynamic colors support from a single hex color!
 - The "Days" (and the new views "Line" and "Months") now have their own custom Color Range CSS class support.
 - The "Statistics" view has been renamed to "Color Ranges" (include internal names and parameter names).
-- Added a brand new side menu, which is now used by default as the the view opener (you can disable it, and re-enable the drop-down title bar menu).
+- Added a brand new side menu, which is now used by default as the view opener (you can disable it, and re-enable the drop-down title bar menu).

 #### **Exporting:**
 - Added support to export all data to YAML (.yaml).